MartinSchweinberger/FoL_LikePragmaticAcquisition/README.md

 Datasets that represent interim versions of the processed data are available in the "data" folder.

+The figures shown in the paper are included in the "images" folder.

 If you have any questions or feedback, please get in touch with Martin Schweinberger, the maintainer of this repository and author of the study, via m.schweinberger@uq.edu.au.